Love Pays the Rent

 This wonderfully powerful book is Loving Yourself for God’s Sake by Adolfo Quezada

-Don’t let its size (only 83 pages) or its simple message fool you; it is chocked full with nugget after nugget of wisdom.
+Don’t let its size (only 83 pages) or its simple message fool you; it is chocked full of nugget after nugget of wisdom.
 Reading it now for the third time, I can barely get through a paragraph before I must stop and meditate on another healing truth.

 When under the influence of my addiction, I spent many years hurting myself and others around me, especially those I was supposed to love the most!
 I’m ashamed to think about the horrible things I did to my family and friends.
 But does that mean I didn’t really love them?

 Do not owe anyone anything, except to love one another, for the one who loves another has fulfilled the law.
-The commandments: Do not commit adultery;do not murder;do not steal; do not covet; and whatever other commandment—all are summed up by this: Love your neighbor as yourself. ~ Romans 13:8-10
+The commandments: Do not commit adultery; do not murder; do not steal; do not covet; and whatever other commandment—all are summed up by this: Love your neighbor as yourself. ~ Romans 13:8-10

-When we look at the scripture above we often focus on the commandments or the laws of God, seeing them as hard and fast rules that mustn’t be broken, possibly difficult habits to break.
+When we look at the scripture above, we often focus on the commandments or the laws of God, seeing them as hard and fast rules that mustn’t be broken, possibly difficult habits to break.

 Perhaps if we will change our perspective and put our focus on the results rather than the rules it will be easier to swallow.